 Let $\matx$ be a finite alphabet where $ q =|\matx|$.

-\begin{definition} Fixed an alphabet $\matx$ with size $q$.
-A $k \times m$ bipartite graph is called a \emph{$t$-defect correcting design} if for any labeling of $k$ primary nodes by elements of $\matx$ there exists a labeling of $m$ redundant nodes by elements of $\matx$ such that every primary node labeled $x\in\matx$ has at least $t$ neighbors labeled $x$.
-We will call such a graph a $(k,m,t,E)_q$-design , with $E$ denoting the number of edges.
-(See \Cref{fig::exampleDesign} for an illustration.) \end{definition} This paper is devoted to the fundamental trade-off between the two basic parameters of $t$-defect correcting designs: redundancy and wiring complexity.
+\begin{definition} Fix an alphabet of labels $\matx$ with size $q$.
+A $k \times m$ bipartite graph is called a \emph{$t$-defect correcting design} if for any labeling of $k$ primary nodes with elements of $\matx$ there exists a labeling of $m$ redundant nodes with elements of $\matx$ such that every primary node labeled $x\in\matx$ has at least $t$ neighbors labeled $x$.
+We will call such a graph a $(k,m,t,E)_q$-design, with $E$ denoting the number of edges.
+(See \Cref{fig::exampleDesign} for an illustration.) \end{definition} This paper is devoted to characterizing the fundamental trade-off between the two basic parameters of $t$-defect correcting designs: redundancy and wiring complexity.
 The redundancy of a $(k,m,t,E)_q$-design is $\rho={m/(kt)}$.
-The wiring complexity (or average degree) of a $(k,m,t,E)_q$-design is $\varepsilon={E/(kt)}$.
-The trade-off can be encoded in a two-dimensional region: \begin{definition} For a fixed $q$ and $t\ge 1$ we define the region $\matr_t$ as the closure of the set of all achievable pairs of $(\varepsilon, \rho)$:
+The wiring complexity (or average degree per defect) of a $(k,m,t,E)_q$-design is $\varepsilon={E/(kt)}$.
+This trade-off can be encoded in a two-dimensional region: \begin{definition} For a fixed $q$ and $t\ge 1$ we define the region $\matr_t$ as the closure of the set of all achievable pairs of $(\varepsilon, \rho)$:

 \end{definition}